hypertrack/live-app-ios/README.md

 Get your HyperTrack API keys [here](https://dashboard.hypertrack.com/signup).

 #### Step 2.
 Use starter project
 We have created a starter project so that building Live Location Sharing becomes very easy and quick.
-It will prevent you from the hassle of creating a new project and the workflow to enable live location sharing.
+It will prevent you from the hassle of creating a new project and the workflow to enable Live Location Sharing.
 If you want to directly build the flow in your own app or wanted to create a new project, you can ignore this step.

 ```bash
 # Clone this repository